albbaous/GWAS_phenotype/README.md

 - This was a bit more sophisticated so I wanted to get scores before diving into it but **run the script saved as `metabohealth_imputed.R` to get imputed results**

 **Explanation of the Parameters:**

 -`data`: Your dataset with missing values.

--`method`: The imputation method used (in this case, pmm stands for predictive mean matching).
+- `method`: The imputation method used (in this case, pmm stands for predictive mean matching).

 - `m`: The number of imputed datasets (typically 5 or more).

 ---